 With the expansion of the Valley Metro Light Rail system, bike share programs and ride-hailing services, it's easier than ever to explore Phoenix car free.
 We've got tips on how to ditch your vehicle and explore our city, from downtown to the desert and everywhere in between.

-The Valley Metro Light Rail is a 26-mile line that passes popular attractions such as Phoenix Art Museum, Heard Museum, Chase Field (home of MLB's Arizona Diamondbacks), Talking Stick Resort Arena (home of the NBA's Phoenix Suns and WNBA's Phoenix Mercury), Tempe's Mill Avenue District and Arizona State University, and dozens of restaurants, nightlife spots and more.
+The Valley Metro Light Rail is a 28-mile line that passes popular attractions such as Phoenix Art Museum, Heard Museum, Chase Field (home of MLB's Arizona Diamondbacks), Talking Stick Resort Arena (home of the NBA's Phoenix Suns and WNBA's Phoenix Mercury), Tempe's Mill Avenue and Arizona State University, and dozens of restaurants, nightlife spots and more.

 Coming from Phoenix's Sky Harbor Airport?
 Hop on the airport's PHX Sky Train, a driverless people mover, and connect with the light rail station at 44th and Washington Streets.